Autism Spectrum Disorder Children's Wisconsin Center for Child Development

 To meet criteria for an autism diagnosis, a child must have persistent symptoms in different areas of social communication and interaction, plus restricted repetitive behaviors.

-It’s important to remember that autism is an extremely diverse spectrum, and every person with autism is different in terms of their strengths, challenges and interests.
+It’s important to remember that autism is an extremely diverse spectrum, and every autistic person is different in terms of their strengths, challenges and interests.

 What Causes Autism?